mr-murzo/credit-risk-model/README.md

 Upload it in the app to test the full ETL + retrain + predict pipeline.

-A sample CSV (`invalid_sample_loans.csv`) is provided to test if faulty to check if it is being rejected or not .
+A sample CSV (`invalid_sample_loans.csv`) is provided to test if faulty to check if it is being rejected or not.

 ---

 ## ⚙️ Run Locally (Dockerized Setup)